inkcodesign/inkstylelibrary01/_audience/02-buying-stages.md

 #### **Evaluating**

 This stage is when someone is interested in hiring an outside agency or partner to help them.
 They're likely assessing different companies, one of which could be INK.
-We can appeal to these people by explaining and illustrating they way we do things at INK, how we are different from other agencies, and why we're an awesome partner.
+We can appeal to these people by explaining and illustrating the way we do things at INK, how we are different from other agencies, and why we're an awesome partner.

 **Example:** We have a unique approach to measurement.
 INK's Planning & Analysis philosophy might be interesting content for an evaluator to read.